SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

   administrator user in IAM ?
 - Where the credentials like Secret-key and Access-key will be saved ? in ".aws" folder
 - What is the syntax of terrafrom to create any resources & what we call this syntax of terraform ?
-- What is the importance of provider in terraform & what is the extension of terrafrom to save ?
+- What is the importance of provider in terraform & what is the extension of terraform to save ?
 - Where to run the terraform commands ?
 Terraform commands should be run in gitbash.
 - What are the terraform commands and what is their functionality ?
 - What is variable syntax ?
 Is really data-type in variable syntax is important ?
 NO!
 - Go through this https://github.com/daws-76s/terraform
-- We can also give Access-key and Secret-keys under region to get authentication to AWS in provider section, under region, but why we dint prefer this ?
+- We can also give Access-key and Secret-keys under region to get authentication to AWS in provider section, but why we dint prefer this ?
 Thats why we aws CLI to authenticate ?
 - So Dont push the Access-key and Secret-key to the github (or) internet for safety reasons.
 - Go through the all files in Terraform folder in VS.